Associate Professor of Dermatology

 Education: MD, Heinrich Heine University Düsseldorf (Germany), 2005

-Dr. Amanda MacLeod received her Abitur (B.S. equivalent) from the Cecilien-Gymnasium in Dusseldorf, Germany and her M.D. degree from the Heinrich-Heine University in Düsseldorf, Germany.
+Dr. Amanda MacLeod was born and raised in Germany and received her M.D. degree from the Heinrich-Heine University in Düsseldorf, Germany.
 She entered dermatology residency training under Dr. Thomas Ruzicka at the Heinrich-Heine University (Dusseldorf) and Ludwig Maximilian University (Munich) and had her postdoctoral training with Dr. Richard Gallo at UCSD and Dr. Wendy Havran at the Scripps Research Institute.
 After receiving a NIH K08 Career Development Award, Dr. MacLeod was recruited as Assistant Professor to the Department of Dermatology at Duke University in 2014 and received her promotion to Associate Professor in 2019.
 She runs a successful R01-funded translational research laboratory aimed at understanding skin barrier immunity, host-microbial interactions, wound repair and regeneration in inflammatory and infectious skin diseases.
 Dr. MacLeod authored and co-authored over 50 research articles, clinical case reports, invited previews and review articles in journals including the Journal for Investigative Dermatology, Journal of Clinical Investigation, Science, Trends in Immunology, Journal of Immunology, Cell Host and Microbe, Plos One, Plos Pathogens, Science Signaling, Science Translational Medicine, Advances in Wound Care and many more.
 Dr. MacLeod received numerous honors and awards, including summa cum laude (BS), a Research Fellowship from the Deutsche Forschungsgemeinschaft (DFG) and the 2009 Research Award Prize from Arbeitsgemeinshaft Dermatologische Forschung, a NIH K08 Career Development Award, the Physician-Scientist Strong Start Award, and most recently she was named a top 40 under 40 recipient by the Triangle Business Journal (TBJ).
 She was invited to give a Distinguished Lectureship at the University of Luebeck.
 Dr. MacLeod has served as Associate Review Editor for Frontiers in Immunology, and is now Associate Editor for Frontiers in Cellular and Infection Microbiology.
 Dr. Macleod served as Associate Residency Program Director for Research in the Department for Dermatology and now is Director for Physician Scientist Development in the Department of Dermatology.
 Nationally, she serves as co-chair on the Committee for Education for the Society for Investigative Dermatology, on the committee for Diversity and Inclusion for the Society for Investigative Dermatology, and as Scientific Evaluation Review Member for the LEO Foundation.
 She is active in promoting and advocating for women (and men), and underrepresented minorities in medicine and science.
 At Duke, Dr. MacLeod serves or has served on multiple PhD committees as well as on the MSTP admission and the dermatology residency admission committee.
 Dr. MacLeod organized, chaired or co-chaired multiple symposia and conferences and also consults/has consulted for Silab and Novartis.